 - the publisher, Palgrave Macmillan, either in the UK or North America or Australasia.
 Addition: Palgrave’s North American and UK sites are running a sale, such that the book is available for £9.79 in the UK, and $15.40 in American and Canada.
 (To get the books at these discounted prices, one must: note the discount code given on the initial page; (2) select my book from the list of books; (3) proceed to the checkout; (4) enter the code.)

-- various independent U.K. bookshops (via ‘Hive’, a tool for shopping locally online [EDIT: and cheap, at least in my area]; there’s also this list of tax-paying alternatives to Amazon)
+- various independent U.K. bookshops (via ‘Hive’, a tool for shopping locally online [EDIT: and cheap, at least in my area - and a good way to go if the other suppliers have sold out]; there’s also this list of tax-paying alternatives to Amazon)

 - the UK’s Guardian newspaper (book priced at £11.19)

 Amazon.co.uk[link removed now that I am more aware of Amazon's treatment of employees] Amazon.com[link removed now that I am more aware of Amazon's treatment of employees] or from one of the other Amazon sites such as Amazon.caand Amazon.de[as above]